JuliaLabs/Cassette.jl/README.md

 first mechanism is the definition of a given primitive's execution in a given context.
 The second is a predicate definition that specifies whether a given method is counts as a primitive in a given context.
-Cassette uses this second mechanism to decide when to invoke the first mechanism, or to otherwise recursively apply `Enter` to a method call.
+Cassette uses this second mechanism to decide when to invoke the first mechanism, or to otherwise recursively apply `Intercept` to a method call.

 For the first mechanism, Cassette provides the `@execution` macro, which wraps a method definition in a similar manner to `@hook`.
 For the second mechanism, Cassette provides the